Mula Bandha - Learn the Benefits of the Root Lock

 First, you should learn how to relax and contract your perineal muscles.
 To start:

-· You need to sit in an erect and meditative body posture—preferably; this should be cross-legged, seated yoga posture
+- You need to sit in an erect and meditative body posture, preferably; this should be cross-legged, seated yoga posture like sukhasana or padmasana

 The Importance Of Mula BandhaMostly, bandhas are pointed out in Hatha Yoga Pradipika, and their roots go back to the 15th century.
 Ashtanga yoga engages Mula Bandha in its entire sequence to:

-However, you will be surprised by the many benefits of Mula Bandha as you continue to practice it.
-Practicing Mula Bandha can bring the effect of confining the energy in your perineum—which is generally calming and stabilizing.
+You will be surprised by the many benefits of Mula Bandha as you continue to practice it.
+Practicing Mula Bandha can bring the effect of confining the energy in your perineum, which is generally calming and stabilizing.
 Besides, it can gently enhance your concentration energy.

 Also, there are several physical benefits that are associated with Mula Bandha.
 Some yogis say that the practice of Mula Bandha can help in regulating unstable menstrual periods, lowering heart and respiration rates, and lowering blood pressure.
 Furthermore, it can calm sympathetic arousal, improve digestion, help people with erectile dysfunction, and harmonize the urogenital functioning.